syncthing/docs/users/config.rst

 Description
 -----------

+.. versionadded:: 1.26.0

+    The default location of the configuration and database directory on Unix-like systems was changed to ``$XDG_STATE_HOME/syncthing`` or ``$HOME/.local/state/syncthing``.
+Previously the default config location
+    was ``$XDG_CONFIG_HOME/syncthing`` or ``$HOME/.config/syncthing``.
+The
+    database directory was previously ``$HOME/.config/syncthing`` or, if the environment variable was set, ``$XDG_DATA_HOME/syncthing``.
+Existing
+    installations may still use these directories instead of the newer defaults.

 .. versionadded:: 1.5.0

     Database and config can now be set separately.
 Previously the database was always located in the same directory as the config.

 Syncthing uses a single directory to store configuration and crypto keys.
-Syncthing also has a database, which is often stored in this directory too.
+Syncthing also keeps an index database with file metadata which is by default stored in the same directory, though this can be overridden.

 The location defaults to ``$XDG_STATE_HOME/syncthing`` or ``$HOME/.local/state/syncthing`` (Unix-like), ``$HOME/Library/Application
 Support/Syncthing`` (Mac), or ``%LOCALAPPDATA%\Syncthing`` (Windows).
 It can